Course Introduction to Programming

 }

-Thus, the condition analyzed by if will be true if at least one of the two statements (pair or positive) is true.
-That is, if the number is even or positive, or even and positive.
+This way, the condition analyzed by the if will be true if at least one of the two statements (even or positive) is true.
+That is, if the number is even, or positive, or both even and positive.

 Precedence

-In operations where several logical operators are used, the AND operators are checked before the OR operators.
-To facilitate understanding, analyze this example:
+In operations where multiple logical operators are used, the AND operators are checked before the OR operators.
+To make it easier to understand, analyze this example:

 // false false true